yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* May 23 2025: 👋 Wan 2.1GP v5.21 : Improvements for Vace: better transitions between Sliding Windows,Support for Image masks in Matanyone, new Extend Video for Vace, different types of automated background removal
 * May 20 2025: 👋 Wan 2.1GP v5.2 : Added support for Wan CausVid which is a distilled Wan model that can generate nice looking videos in only 4 to 12 steps.
  The great thing is that Kijai (Kudos to him !) has created a CausVid Lora that can be combined with any existing Wan t2v model 14B like Wan Vace 14B.
  See instructions below on how to use CausVid.\